 2.6 Throughout our broad and balanced curriculum, we will provide activities and opportunities for children to develop the knowledge, values and skills they need to identify risks, including knowing when and how to ask for help for themselves and others to stay safe (this includes online).
 The Relationships Education, Relationships and Sex Education and Health Education (delivered in regularly timetabled lessons and reinforced throughout the whole curriculum) will cover relevant topics in an age and stage appropriate way, enabling pupils to learn about their rights and responsibilities to behave and stay safe in a variety of contexts on and offline.
 This will provide further reinforcement to help children identify risks, know when to seek support and develop the skills to ask for help from trustworthy, reliable sources.
 We achieve this by teaching regular PATHS sessions and sessions during collective worship.
-We also teach children in Thrive sessions, in support sessions with the PSO or teaching assistants and as needed to support.
+We also teach children in Thrive sessions, in support sessions with Paddy veneer and with the Mental Health Support Team in Mind and Mood sessions.